-The Measure E Bonds are issued pursuant to the Constitution and laws of the State of California (the State), including the provisions of Chapters 1 and 1.5 of Part 10 of the California Education Code, and other applicable provisions of law.
-The Bonds are authorized to be issued by a resolution adopted by the Board of Supervisors of the County on November 3, 2009 (the Resolution), pursuant to a request of the District made by a resolution adopted by the Board of Education of the District on October 13, 2009.
+The general obligation bonds associated with Measure E were issued pursuant to the Constitution and laws of the State of California (the State), including the provisions of Chapters 1 and 1.5 of Part 10 of the California Education Code, and other applicable provisions of law.
+The bonds are authorized to be issued by a resolution adopted by the Board of Supervisors of the County on November 3, 2009 (the Resolution), pursuant to a request of the District made by a resolution adopted by the Board of Education of the District on October 13, 2009.

-The District received authorization at an election held on February 5, 2008, to issue bonds of the District in an aggregate principal amount not to exceed \$516,000,000 to finance specific construction and renovation projects approved by eligible voters within the District.
-The proposition required approval by at least 55 percent of the votes cast by eligible voters within the District (the 2008 Authorization).
-During the election held in November 2016, the District received authorization for the remaining principal amount of \$216,460,965 to be re-authorized under Measure I. The Bonds represent the first, second, third, and fourth series of the authorized bonds to be issued under the 2008 Authorization.
+The District received authorization from an election held on February 5, 2008, to issue bonds of the District in an aggregate principal amount not to exceed \$516,000,000 to finance specific construction and renovation projects approved by eligible voters within the District.
+The proposition required approval by at least 55% of the votes cast by eligible voters within the District (the 2008 Authorization).
+The Bonds represent the first, second, third, and fourth series of the authorized bonds to be issued under the 2008 Authorization.
 There is no remaining balance in authorized and unissued Measure E bonds.

-Purpose of Issuance
+Purpose